Nolski/repo-scaffolder/README.md

 # repo-scaffolder

-Templates and commandline tools for creating repositories for US Federal open source projects
+Templates and commandline tools for creating repositories for UNDP open source projects

 ## About the Project

-The CMS Open Source Program Office developed a [maturity model framework](https://github.com/DSACMS/repo-scaffolder/blob/main/maturity-model-tiers.md) to classify federal open source projects based on their maturity level.
+The CMS Open Source Program Office developed a [maturity model framework](https://github.com/UNDP/repo-scaffolder/blob/main/maturity-model-tiers.md) to classify federal open source projects based on their maturity level.
+This is the basis of the UNDP maturity model that has been altered to fit the context of DPGs being produced within the UN.
 Each tier outlines specific files and content that are required or recommended to be included in the repository.

 The repo-scaffolder project creates repositories that adhere to open source hygiene standards and best practices.
 It provides templates and guidance for project metadata, contributing practices, community governance, feedback mechanisms, security policies, and more.
 Using [cookiecutter](https://github.com/cookiecutter/cookiecutter), repo-scaffolder helps teams identify what tier their project is classified as and fill in project information to be inputted into the file templates.
 In turn, this provides the project sufficient structure and foundation to promote a healthy open source ecosystem